 All Sienna models come standard with dual front, front knee, front side and full-length side curtain airbags in addition to traction and stability control systems, brake assist and a tire-pressure monitoring system.

 An optional pre-collision system can apply the brakes to mitigate damage when it senses that a crash is imminent.

-The strong-selling Sienna is often cross-shopped with the Honda Odyssey, Dodge Grand Caravan, Chrysler Town and Country and, to a certain extent, the full-size Ford Flex crossover.
+The strong-selling Sienna is often cross-shopped with the Honda Odyssey, the Chrysler Pacifica, and, to a certain extent, the full-size Ford Flex crossover.